peterducai/etcd-tools/best_practices_book.md

 ### Storage

+Storage should have generally:

+* Low latency for quick reads
+* High bandwidth write for faster compactions/defrag
+* High bandwidth read for quicker recovery on failure

+Spinning disks and network drives (like NFS) are highly discouraged (mainly due to high or too variable latency).

 For Three-Node OpenShift Compact Clusters, make sure that you have dedicated NVMe or SSD drives for the control plane and separated Drives for application and another infrastructure stacks.
 Eventually, according to current workload in place, dedicated SSD drives for etcd (/var/lib/etcd) must be also taken in consideration.

+### CPU and RAM

+It's never good idea to have minimum resources (like 4 CPUs).
+You should add more CPU and RAM according to the size of the cluster and workload running there.

 ### ETCD network considerations